appsinacup/godot-softbody2d/README.md

 ## Rigidbody

-* Script: Add a custom script to be added to the rigidbody.
+* Script: Add a custom scene to be added instead of rigidbody.
 * Radius, collision layer, collision mask, mass, pickable, lock rotation, material override: Rigidbody specific properties.

 # How it works